The Ultimate Spain Bucket List (50 Top Experiences)

 41. Horseriding in Andalusia

-Horseriding is a very common activity to do in Andalusia, and if you’ve ever wanted to ride a horse or you already know how to do it but want to experience it in Spain, then add this one to your bucket list.
+Horseriding is a very common activity in Andalusia.
+If you’ve ever wanted to ride a horse or if you already know how to do it but want to experience it in Spain, add this one to your bucket list.

 Cadiz is one of the best places to do horseriding, but you can find lessons and tours in other Andalusian cities as well.